Abhi-viraj/simple-python-project/README.md

 # simple-python-project
-simple python falsk app demonstrations this project is build on complecte CI/CD  using the aws codbild, codedeploy & codepipeline
+simple python falsk app demonstrations, this project is build on complecte CI/CD  using the aws codbild, codedeploy & codepipeline